Kirstjen Nielsen: Asylum request from Anastasia Vashukevich

 After her arrest in Pattaya, Thailand, on February 25, 2018, Anastasia Vashukevich immediately requested asylum in the United States because she feared for her life if Russia became involved.
 She stated that she had been "repressed by Russia" and had fled Russia for Thailand.
 Vashukevich had videos and audio recordings of "crymes of Russian government" and wished to give these recordings both video and audio to United States authorities.
 A hand written note signed by Vashukevich requesting asylum in the United States was given to a Ukrainian American, Pavlo Yunko, who delivered it to the United States embassy in Bangkok.
 A spokesperson for the embassy, Jillian Bonnardeaux, stated that the matter was referred to the United States Department of Homeland Security (DHS) because all matters regarding asylum in the United States are handled by DHS, however, no one contacted Vashukevich from DHS.
 On February 28, 2018, the Radio Free Europe website displayed photos of the handwritten asylum request signed by Vashukevich.
 Vashukevich stated that she had information about the Russian interference in the 2016 United States elections.
 (Note: The Mueller Report was submitted to Barr on March 22, 2019.)

 Politicization of DHS

-In September 2020, Brian Murphy alleged that Nielsen had politicized the Department of Homeland Security and interfered with DHS intelligence reports to support the views of Stephen Miller and Donald Trump.
-According to Murphy, Nielsen supported President Trump's building of a wall along the southwestern United States border by knowingly and repeatedly lying to and misleading Congress through tweets and White House-backed PowerPoint presentations overstating the number of special interest aliens who had crossed the United States Mexico border as several thousand while Murphy contended that only three "known or suspected terrorists" had crossed the southwestern United States border.
+In September 2020, whistleblower Brian Murphy alleged that he and his colleagues was asked to “ensure the intelligence assessments he produced for Secretary Nielsen’s review supported the policy argument that large numbers of [known or suspected terrorists] were entering the United States through the southwest border" and that in December 2018 and March 2019 Nielsen gave false congressional testimony about the number of known or suspected terrorists crossing the southern border, conflating them with "special interest aliens" to support the administration's border wall proposal.
+Nielsen's attorney called the allegations "demonstrably false," and NBC News reported that the transcript of her December 2018 testimony showed she did distinguish between the two categories.
+Murphy's attorney issued a clarification two days later, retracting the claim that Nielsen gave false testimony to Congress but maintaining that inflated figures were presented at a White House meeting she led.